54jperez/54jperez/README.md

 - 👋 Hi, I’m Joshua Perez
 - 👀 I’m interested in ...
 Automation Technology
 - 🌱 I’m currently learning ...
-Robocorp Labs Automation Platform - Python based
+Robocorp Labs Automation Platform
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...